 Since a familiar layout will result in a more intuitive, easy-to-use interface, we’ve highlighted 10 of the most effective layouts below.
 We’ll explain what makes them work and which type of website is the best fit for each.
 The visual examples included are all Wix templates, which are fully customizable to match your style and needs.

 10 best website layout ideas

 01. Z-pattern layout

 When coming across a new webpage, we immediately glance over it to take in the gist of things.
 This speedy scan, called skim reading, is often done in the shape of the letter Z or in zig-zag form.
 Our eyes move from the top left corner to the top right corner, then down to the bottom left, and finally to the right again.
 The Z-pattern website layout utilizes this reading habit through asymmetry by spreading important information across a Z shape.

 Using this layout, a logo is usually placed in the upper left-hand corner of the homepage, so that it registers first.
 Across from it, in the rightmost corner, it’s common to place the navigation menu along with a prominent call-to-action.

-The diagonal part of the Z-pattern, spanning across the page from top to bottom, is where the most attention-grabbing information should go.
-This can be achieved by use of captivating visuals and a concise line of text that represents what the website is all about.
+The diagonal part of the Z-pattern, spanning across the page from top to bottom, is where the most attention-grabbing information should go - and this is where you can really use typography and emphasis to your advantage to make this impact count.
+This can be achieved by use of captivating visuals and a concise line of text that represents what the website is all about above the fold.